modm-io/modm/ext/README.md

 Choosing the external library
 -----------------------------
-If the external library already exists on GitHub, fork it and apply your modifications before adding the neccessary files.
+If the external library already exists on GitHub, fork it and apply your modifications before adding the necessary files.
 Basic instructions on forking can be found [here](http://help.github.com/fork-a-repo/).

 If the external library is not available as a git repository, you have to create a